jmah/MyLilTimer/README.md

 ### MyLilTimerBehaviorHourglass (MyLilTimerClockBoottime)

 The timer fires after an interval has elapsed, regardless of system clock changes and system sleep.
-This is the behavior people often expect from `NSTimer`, and it appears to have this behavior **when running under Xcode** (or when the device is plugged in at all).
+This is the behavior people often expect from `NSTimer`, and it appears to have this behavior **when running under Xcode** (and when an iOS device is plugged in to power).

 ### MyLilTimerBehaviorPauseOnSystemSleep (MyLilTimerClockMonotonic)